Welcome,

 LEGO

-LEGO announced a partnership with Pokémon to create playable (and collectible) sets, expected to hit the shelves around the world in 2026.
+LEGO announced a partnership with Pokémon to create sets.
+They will be released in waves, with first hitting the shelves as early as Feb 2026.
 You can get news alerts on the Lego official website, but you will need to join Lego Insiders first.
-It’s free.
+It’s free!
+Check out some updates here!

 Poké News